 61. Wishes on the first star of the evening and on shooting stars come true.

 62. If you cross your fingers, that means good luck.
 It also means it’s okay to tell a lie.

 63. If you sneeze, someone needs to bless you or there could be trouble.
 Although many of us say “God bless you,” it didn’t start with Christianity – ancient Greeks, Romans, and Egyptians did this too.

 64. It’s bad luck to wear opals, unless it’s your birthstone.
 (I think opals are beautiful so I do not accept this.)

 65. Carrying a buckeye in your pocket or purse is good luck.

 66. If you ring a bell, it scares evil spirits away.

 67. Wearing a shirt with the logo of your team on game day is good luck.
 I should note, though, that some fans decide that wearing their team’s shirt on game day is bad luck.

 Okay, that’s enough for now!
 Do you have any superstitions not on the list?
 Let us know in the comments!

-And if you enjoy posts about writing and/or about paranormal matters, follow my blog so you won’t miss any — there’s a place you can sign up on the lefthand side of the page.
+And if you enjoy posts about writing and/or about paranormal matters, follow my blog so you won’t miss any — you can subscribe below.
 Good luck to you always, and happy writing!